Stabilizing a linear system using phone calls when time is information: APPENDIX

 Using the definition of truncation operator ~\eqref{tunc-oper22}, for any $n' \geq 1$ we can define

 It follows that $\mathcal{Q}_{n'}\left(X(0)\right)$ is a binary sequence of length $n'$ that identifies an interval of length $L/2^{n'-1}$ that contains $X(0)$.
 We also let

-be the right-inverse map of $\mathcal{Q}_{n'}$, which assigns the middle point of the last interval identified by the sequence that contains $X(0)$.
+be the right-inverse map of $\mathcal{Q}_{n'}$, which resolves to the middle point of the last interval identified by the sequence that contains $X(0)$.
 It follows that for any $n' \geq 1$, this procedure achieves a quantization error

 \oprocend